hackjunction/website-template/SETUP.md

 ### Setting up Cloudinary

 By default any images uploaded to the admin panel will go into `/backend/public/uploads` but you might want to change that to use something like Cloudinary.
 Cloudinary is an online image hosting service where you can serve any images on your site via their CDN in various formats and sizes depending on where you want to show them.
-This will dramatically speed up your site and I would recommend setting it up.
+This will dramatically speed up your site and I would recommend setting it up from the get-go.

 - Create a [Cloudinary account](https://cloudinary.com/users/register/free) (they have a very generous free tier which will be more than enough for one site)
 - Open the Admin panel at `localhost:1337`